-Yes, you can use tech to lower stress with Parkinson’s.
+Yes, tech can help lower stress with Parkinson’s.

-It’s common for people with Parkinson’s disease to experience worsening symptoms during times of stress.
-The loss of a job, the end of a relationship, or even having houseguests for the holidays, are examples of stressful events that can worsen symptoms.
+It’s common for those with Parkinson’s disease to experience worsening symptoms during stressful times.
+The loss of a job, end of a relationship, and even hosting holiday houseguests are stressful events that can worsen symptoms.

 Although the impact of psychological stress on PD is not completely understood, lab studies have suggested that stress damages dopamine cells (which are already compromised by the disease) resulting in more severe symptoms.

-Managing stress with Parkinson’s is not an easy task, but it can be done!
-With virtual wellness programs, meditation apps, smart devices and opportunities to connect with the people you care about through social media, technology can be a valuable stress reduction tool.
+Managing stress with Parkinson’s is not easy, but can be done!
+With virtual wellness programs, meditation apps, smart devices, and opportunities to connect with the people you care about through social media, technology can be a valuable stress reduction tool.

 Smart technology